juancarlospaco/nim-contra/README.rst

 Contra
 ======

-- Lightweight Contract Programming, Design by Contract, on 9 LoC.
+- Lightweight Contract Programming, Design by Contract, on 9 LoC, produces no code when build for release, works on NimScript and JavaScript too.

 .. image:: https://raw.githubusercontent.com/juancarlospaco/nim-contra/master/contra.jpg